Special Info for these Crazy Times:

 There are more specifics that we will discuss as needed in the various sections below.

 Disney World is doing what they call Enhanced Cleaning.
 In my opinion they should have been doing most of this all along!
 All surfaces are constantly wiped down or sprayed with disinfectant (though I saw some shoddy work, e.g. getting about 70% of the table being wiped…) You’ll see cast in the parks wiping down poles.
-And they stick your TV remote in your room in a baggie???
+And they stick your room TV remote in your room in a baggie???

 Free Hand Sanitizer